Physical Quantities v1.0.0

 If using the CMake build system, the Physical Quantities library can optionally be installed on your system to conveniently use it in your CMake projects.
 Alternatively, see the Configuration section for other methods of use.

-Clone this library's repository, configure it, and install it with:
+Clone the Physical Quantities library's repository, configure it, and install it with:

 git clone git@github.com:acodcha/phq.git PhQ